How to Make a Delicious Bear Jerky (That Is Safe To Eat!)

 However, since we are talking about jerkies here, things should be okay.
-I have tried making bear jerkies on several occasions, and I did not experience any bad thing after eating it.
+I have tried making bear jerkies on several occasions, and I did not experience any issues after eating it.
 Fortunately, my hunter friends always ensure that the bear meat they spare me is well preserved.
-Honestly, I won't risk cooking if my ingredients are not fresh.
+After all, it is considered game meat just like elk or deer and can turn out delicious if you know how to prepare the right way.
+Honestly, I won't risk cooking if my ingredients are not %100 fresh.

 Bear meat is typically hard and lean.
-Therefore, the drying process might take time than the usual.
+Therefore, the drying process might take longer than usual.
 Moreover, I usually crank my microwave at 165 degrees Fahrenheit.
-According to various studies, this level of temperature is already enough to kill off any bacteria and unwanted organisms.
+According to various studies, this level of temperature is sufficient enough to kill off any bacteria and unwanted organisms.

-If you are not yet satisfied with this, you can preheat your oven to 170 to 180 degrees Fahrenheit.
-It should be enough to remove any detriments while drying your meat.
+If you are still doubtful, then you can preheat your oven to 170 to 180 degrees Fahrenheit and dry up the bear meat.
+It should be enough to remove any detriments during drying.
 Of course, I have prepared a unique recipe for a bear jerky.
-But before I reveal them to you, let me introduce some basic concepts regarding this delicacy.
+But before I reveal it to you, let me introduce some basic concepts regarding this delicacy.

 Considerations in Making Jerkies

 Creating jerkies is a straightforward process.
 Unlike most meat recipes, this one doesn't involve cooking, frying, or grilling.
-Instead, you are just drying the meat so that all of its internal liquid will dissipate.
-But for this same reason, the preparation time of a jerky is really long.
-However, I can say that all your effort will be rewarded once you can consume this delicacy.
+Instead, you are just drying the meat so that all of its internal liquid will evaporate.
+But for this very same reason, the preparation time of a jerky is a really long one.
+However, I can say that all your effort will be rewarded once you get a bite out of this delicacy.